Heroin Addiction

 Ways People Use Heroin:

-• Injecting (shooting) Heroin: The second most common method (most common for heavy users).
-Requires liquifying the heroin before injecting it into the blood.
+- Injecting (shooting) Heroin: The second most common method (most common for heavy users).
+This injection drug requires liquifying the heroin before injecting it into the blood.
 Effects start and wear off quickest but are more potent, and therefore more dangerous.

 The way someone uses heroin can reveal how severe their addiction is.
 Most people begin by smoking heroin.
 Usually, they smoke black tar heroin because it is the cheapest and easiest to find.
-Someone’s habit is likely more severe if they snort heroin since it requires distilling it into liquid form.
-If someone is injecting heroin, it indicates they’ve been using it long enough to build a tolerance because injecting heroin can be fatal without a tolerance.
+Someone’s habit is likely more severe if they snort heroin since it requires distilling it into an injection drug that is in liquid form.
+If someone is injecting heroin, as for abusing most iv drugs, it indicates they’ve been using it long enough to build a tolerance because injecting heroin can be fatal without a tolerance.
 People with tolerances are also more likely to begin combining heroin with other substances to increase the high.

 Recognizing Heroin: